- Cast and Creatives

 Production Manager // Doug Paisley

-The cast and crew of Uncanny Valley would also like to thank the following for their contributions: James Garforth, Andrew Jeffrey and the Edinburgh International Science Festival staff, Kirstin McLean, Sarah McCardie, National Theatre of Scotland, Dundee Rep, Andrew McGregor, Black Light Edinburgh, Southside Studios, St Alberts Primary School, Playwrights’ Studio Scotland, Dave Shea and The Tron Theatre, Louise Spence, Mihaela Bodlovic, Gianna Andrea Arni, Beth Woodruff, Fraser Emslie, James Gaffney.
+Thanks to the following for their contributions to Uncanny Valley: James Garforth, Andrew Jeffrey and the Edinburgh International Science Festival staff, Kirstin McLean, Sarah McCardie, National Theatre of Scotland, Dundee Rep, Andrew McGregor, Black Light Edinburgh, Southside Studios, St Alberts Primary School, Playwrights’ Studio Scotland, Dave Shea and Tron Theatre, Louise Spence, Mihaela Bodlovic, Gianna Andrea Arni, Beth Woodruff, Fraser Emslie, James Gaffney.